-The council's investments in the CCLA Property Fund has been disclosed at Fair Value through Profit or Loss which is valued at £4.921m at 31st March 2019.
+The council's investments in the CCLA Property Fund has been disclosed at Fair Value through Profit or Loss which is valued at £4.745m at 31st March 2020.

-The valuation is based on the net asset value provided by CCLA at 31st March 2019.
+The valuation is based on the net asset value provided by CCLA at 31st March 2020.

 As the property fund has been designated at Fair Value through Profit or Loss the changes in the valuation will have a direct impact on the General Fund Balance.
-The original investment into the property fund was £5m at 31^{st} March 2019 giving a cost to the General Fund of £0.079m.
-To mitigate any future losses in the fund, and increases in the fund value will be held in an Earmarked Reserve.
+The value of the investment was £4.921m at 31st March 2019 giving a cost to the General Fund of £0.176m in 2019/20.